-Kids Corner: Emotional Support and Coping Strategies
+Family Focus: Emotional Support and Coping Strategies

-Divorce is a big change, and it’s normal for kids to feel a mix of emotions—sadness, anger, confusion, relief, or even guilt.
+Divorce is a big change, and it’s normal for your kids to feel a mix of emotions—sadness, anger, confusion, relief, or even guilt.
 These feelings can come and go or feel all consuming at times.
 The good news is that there are ways to cope and find support through the divorce process.

 Common Emotions Kids Experience During Divorce